 C. Describe how the agency consolidated or simplified the compliance and reporting requirements for small businesses and identify the skills necessary to comply with the reporting requirements.

-These rules are being rescinded in their entirety and will be replaced with new rules.
 The agency did not consolidate or simplify compliance and reporting requirements for small businesses with the proposed rules.

 D. Describe how the agency established performance standards to replace design or operation standards required by the proposed rules.